ns90001/Animorphs/README.md

 ![](./data/model_img/model_arch.png)
 - The steps are:
   - You pass in an image to the encoder, $E$, and it outputs a latent vector, $w$, and $N$ offsets (for face $N=18$, which is the size of second dimension), $\delta$.
-We combine these two and pass it into the generator $G$ of pretrained styleGAN model.
+We combine these two and pass it into the generator $G$ of the pre-trained StyleGAN model.
   - We again compute the MSE loss of the original image and generated image.
 However, at the same time, we also set the loss for our offsets $\delta$ and we try to minimize these two losses.
   - We update the learnable parameters in the encoder, $E$.

-- With this method the following results were achieved:
+- With this method the following results were achieved in less than 3 seconds:
 ![](./data/human/e4e.png)